Communities are often misunderstood and underrated. They are not always viewed as strategic or a significant line of business.

 You can also highlight concrete examples of other communities’ successes to help convince them!

 Key Points for a Successful Community

-At Hivebrite, we always tell our clients that what works at the beginning for a community, might not work forever.
+At Hivebrite, we always tell our clients that what works at the beginning for a community might not work forever.
 You need to constantly monitor your community and adapt your strategy as necessary.

-Also, bear in mind that most members don’t show major engagement in the beginning.
+Also, bear in mind that most members don't show significant engagement in the beginning.
 Most of our clients' community members start off observing and then become gradually more and more involved.
 The different stages of engagement are well demonstrated by the Pyramid of Engagement, illustrated just below.